 Wyoming Substance Abuse and Suicide Prevention

-The Public Health Division places priority on working with individuals, communities, and other state agencies on prevention activities based in current outcomes research.
+The Public Health Division places priority on working with individuals, communities, and other organizations on prevention activities based in current outcomes research.
 We support a variety of activities and policy changes with a goal of educating young people and adults and encouraging them to make healthy choices about their use of tobacco, alcohol and other drugs.

 All people live within a larger environment that includes the influences of their own genetic and individual characteristics, and the influences of family, co-workers, fellow students, teachers, bosses, neighbors, friends, churches, clubs, agencies, services, stress levels, politicians, cultural traditions, institutions and economic systems, social and environmental policies.